Personal life of Clint Eastwood: Marriage and divorce with Dina Ruiz

-Before Fisher had moved out of Eastwood's home, he was reportedly already dating Dina Ruiz, a television news anchor 35 years his junior whom he first met when she interviewed him in April 1993.
+Before Fisher had moved out of Eastwood's house, he was reportedly already dating Dina Ruiz, a television news anchor 35 years his junior whom he first met when she interviewed him in March 1993.
 It is not clear when exactly the two started seeing each other romantically.
 Eastwood took Ruiz to two high-profile golf tournaments in February 1995 without ever announcing that he and Fisher had broken up.
-Ruiz announced her engagement to Eastwood in January 1996.

-They married on March 31, when Eastwood surprised her with a private ceremony at a home on the Shadow Creek Golf Course in Las Vegas.
+In May, Eastwood admitted he was no longer living with Fisher and denied tabloid claims of an affair with Meryl Streep.
+Ruiz confirmed her engagement to Eastwood on January 19, 1996, three weeks after it had leaked through the tabloids that they had taken out a marriage license.
+They married on March 31 at the North Las Vegas home of casino magnate Steve Wynn, just outside the Shadow Creek Golf Course.
 The marriage was noted for the fact that it was only Eastwood's second legal union in spite of his many long-term romances over the decades.
 Eastwood said of his bride, "I'm proud to make this lady my wife.
 She's the one I've been waiting for."
 Ruiz commented, "The fact that I'm only the second woman he has married really touches me."
 The couple has one daughter, Morgan Eastwood (born December 12, 1996).

+In 2001, Eastwood was rumored to be stepping out with jazz singer Diana Krall, which their respective publicists shut down immediately.
+At that time, an unnamed close friend of Eastwood's told Chicago Sun-Times columnist Bill Zwecker that the actor and his wife had been spending less and less time together and that "I definitely think there has been some trouble ... but then, what marriage doesn't have its ups and downs?"